ilyannn/local-utils/README.md

 # local-utils

-Some stuff for my ~/.local folder
+Utilities from my ~/.local folder on Linux:

+- [prettier](prettier): using Prettier in a container with non-root user, with rootless podman
+- [git-prettier](./git-prettier): prettifying files in the git repo, but only if it's clean